leannewat100/ca2-php-crud-2/README.md

 * To view your categories click the Manage Categories button in the Nav bar.
-* Here you can add or delete catgories.
+* Here you can add or delete categories.

 ![image info](./readme-images/Categories01.png)